BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_4_Scripting_a_Multisig.md

 ## Unlock a Raw Multisig

 The `scriptSig` for a standard multisig address must then submit the missing operands for `OP_CHECKMULTISIG`: a `0` followed by "m" signatures.
-You could submit either of the following:
+For example:
 ```
 0 $signature1 signature2
 ```

 ### Run a Raw Multisig Script

-In order to reuse the multisig UTXO, run the `scriptSig` and `scriptPubKey` as follows:
+In order to reuse a multisig UTXO, you run the `scriptSig` and `scriptPubKey` as follows:
 ```
 Script: 0 $signature1 $signature2 2 $address1 $address2 2 OP_CHECKMULTISIG
 Stack: [ ]
 ```
-You place all the constants on the stack:
+First, you place all the constants on the stack:
 ```
 Script: OP_CHECKMULTISIG
 Stack: [ 0 $signature1 $signature2 2 $address1 $address2 2 ]